 Our curricula meet the stringent requirements for sexual health education outlined in the California Education Code and comply with all applicable California Education Content Standards.

-Health Connected’s curricula and materials are intended for use by schools and school districts.
+Health Connected’s curricula and materials are intended for use in school classrooms.
 If you are an individual or non-profit organization interested in purchasing any of our materials, please get in touch with us.

 The California Healthy Youth Act (CHYA), adopted in January 2016, outlines the requirements for sexual health education in public schools.
 Key points include: